tayvinnguyen/Movie-Recommender/README.md

  * This is important to people that are struggling with deciding on a particular movie and don't know where start.
  * Languages and tool we will be using is C++, Visual Studio Code
  * The inputs of our project from the user will be along the lines of movie genres, movie ratings, age of user, profiles, etc. Outputs will be a list of recommended movies according to the user's interests.
  * The features that this project provides is recommending shows or movies that are of most interest and popular shows etc. This project will have a catalog of movies that can be narrowed down using mulitple different filters such as the genre, age-appropriate movies, how old the movie is, ratings, actors, directors, etc. Movies can also be sorted according to the filters.
-Users can use the search bar to find specific movies and when they use the search feature, our application will recommend other movies in the same genre or movies with the same actor.
+Users can use the search within the terminal to find specific movies and when they use the search feature in terminal, our application will recommend other movies in the same genre or movies with the same actor.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: